asciidoctor/atom-asciidoc-preview/README.md

 * Synchronize the preview pane: synchronize the preview pane with the AsciiDoc source pane.
   * **WARNING:** The scroll position on the preview pane does not automatically scroll the AsciiDoc source pane.

-More options are accessible :
+More options are available :
 * in the package settings
 * in the global menu
 * by right-clicking on the preview